Project Details

 - Will I be provided with relocation options?

 Yes, relocations will be managed on an individual basis.
-One-on-one discussions will be held with affected residents to ensure their needs are adequately addressed, and appropriate options will be provided.
+As these situations are identified during the masterplan process, one-on-one discussions will be held with affected residents to ensure their needs are adequately addressed, and appropriate options will be provided.

 In accordance with Retirement Villages Act (SW) 1999, we will offer alternative accommodation of the same standard or better than the current accommodation and there will never be no greater financial outlay than the resident’s existing residence contract.